aws/s2n-tls/docs/USAGE-GUIDE.md

 record sizes that can be decrypted sooner by the recipient.
 Connections prefering throughput will use large record sizes that minimize overhead.

--Connections are defaulted to 8k bytes.
+-Connections default to an 8k outgoing maximum

 ### s2n\_connection\_get\_wire\_bytes